Swimming in cold water – Part 3

 Take symptoms seriously

 If you feel dizzy or unwell, please take these symptoms seriously.
-At Isklar Norseman, the swimming field will be monitored by people in kayaks and other boats at all times.
+At Isklar Norseman, the swimming field will be monitored by people in kayaks and medical crew in boats at all times.
 Please make sure you attract their attention if you have problems, or if you see other swimmers behaving erratically.
 Be responsible, stop and check if someone looks like he or she needs help.
-Remember, your simple consideration may save a life.
+Your simple consideration may save a life.
+And remember – a drowning victim might now call for help by themself.

 The issue of heart screening of athletes has been ongoing for years.
 Soccer has introduced mandatory medical testing before licensing athletes to play in the upper league.
 While some countries have similar testing in other sports, it is usually not a requirement.
 As screening everybody would involve high costs and a number of other issues, it has so far been deemed unnecessary.
 However, numerous attempts have been made to develop simple tests that you can take on your own.
 These tests can help you find out if you may be at risk and should consider seeing a cardiologist for a thorough examination before embarking on an extreme endurance event like a marathon or a triathlon.
 For one example of such a test, see Mats Børjesson et al. in Eur J Cardiovasc Prev Rehabil.
 2011 Jun;18(3):446-58.